meanderingstream/ml_bias_risk_preso/ml_product_mgmt.md

 ---

-* Lines of Defense
+## Lines of Defense

-1 Documenting objectives and assumption
+* Document objectives and assumption

-  1 data owners and data scientists

-2 validators

-  1 data quality assessments
+* data quality assessments, docs, asumptions

-  2 model documentation

-  3 key assumptions

-  4 methodologies

-3 periodic reviews of assumptions in model
+* periodic reviews of assumptions in model

 ---